ozerovs/docuparse-llm/README.md

 # Donut Model Local Implementation

-This repository contains a simple implementation of the [Donut model](https://huggingface.co/docs/transformers/main/en/model_doc/donut) from Hugging Face for document understanding tasks.
+This repository contains a simple implementation of the [Donut model](https://huggingface.co/docs/transformers/main/en/model_doc/donut) from Hugging Face for document understanding tasks, with both a command-line interface and a REST API.

 ## About Donut